oeco/wp-feature-box/README.md

 # WP Feature Box

 Create custom featured embedable content boxes and slider inside your WordPress site.
+Plug in created as part of the work of the ((o))ecoLab and featured on projects like http://oxpeckers.org

 ### [View demo](http://cardume.art.br/wp-feature-box/)